Eintracht Frankfurt (women)

 Eintracht Frankfurt is a German women's association football club based in Frankfurt.
 Its first team currently plays in the German top flight, Frauen-Bundesliga.
 From 1998 to 2020, the club was known as 1.
 FFC Frankfurt.

-Eintracht have won seven German women's football championships, a record nine Frauen DFB-Pokals, and four UEFA Women's Champions League titles (trailing only Lyon).
+Eintracht have won seven German women's football championships, nine Frauen DFB-Pokals, and four UEFA Women's Champions League titles (trailing only Lyon).
 Eintracht play at the Stadion am Brentanobad, and their biggest rivals are 1.
 FFC Turbine Potsdam.

 History

-The club has its origin as SG Praunheim.
-At Praunheim a women's football department was established in 1973.
-The club had no showings at national championship or cup tournaments, but managed qualification for the Bundesliga at its inception in 1990 nonetheless.
+The club has its origin as SG Praunheim, with Praunheim establishing its women's football department in 1973.
+This iteration of the club did not participate in the national championship or cup tournaments, but nonetheless was included in the nascent Bundesliga at its inception in 1990.
 In the early 1990s Praunheim achieved mid-table results with a tendency for slight improvements from season to season.

-The foundation for the club's later success was laid in the 1993–94 season when former captain Monika Staab as coach and head of the women's football division and Siegfried Dietrich as manager and investor developed a professional concept to lead the club to lasting success – the first such concept in German women's football.
-Thus the club qualified for the playoffs for the German football championship for the first time in 1995–96, losing the final 0–1 to TSV Siegen.
-In the following seasons they managed to stay amongst the top clubs in German football, but won no titles.
-Also during that time they were always put behind by local rival FSV Frankfurt.
+The foundation for the club's later success was laid in the 1993–94 season when former captain Monika Staab, as coach and head of the women's football division, and Siegfried Dietrich, as manager and investor, developed the first professional club model in German women's football.
+The club qualified for the playoffs for the German football championship for the first time in 1995–96, losing the final 0–1 to TSV Siegen.
+In the following seasons they managed to stay amongst the top clubs in German football, but won no titles, often behind local rival FSV Frankfurt.

 On 1 January 1999, the women's department left Praunheim to form 1.
 FFC Frankfurt.
-The club had success immediately winning the cup and the championship in their first season.
+The club had success immediately, winning the cup and the championship in their first season.
 In 1999–2000 they won their second cup, but lost the championship to FCR Duisburg.
 From 2000 to 2003 the club won three consecutive doubles while also rising to the pinnacle of European football with a victory in the UEFA Women's Cup's inaugural season in 2002.
-During these years a club from Potsdam had begun to challenge the club's supremacy.
-Thus in 2003–04 Turbine Potsdam won a double of their own, leaving the club without a title after winning ten titles in five years.
+In 2003–04, the club was overtaken by new title rivals Turbine Potsdam, who won a double of their own to leave Frankfurt without a trophy after the club had won ten titles in the previous five years.